- facebook Share this page on Facebook

 Cherry Class

 Cherry class is a fantastic classroom that is full of learning opportunities for our younger children.
-Mrs Harris, our incredibly talented and experienced Nursery Nurse, ensures that the continuous provision in this classroom and the adjoining outdoor space enables our children to learn through play and develop their:
+Cherry Class is led by Mrs Stephenson, a talented class teacher with a wealth and many years of experience.
+We ensure that the continuous provision in this classroom and the adjoining outdoor space enables our children to learn through play and develop their:

 - Communication and language